Getting Ready To Quilt - The Ultimate Checklist

 Completed Checklist

 That’s it!
 Your use of this checklist is the start of having a joyous quilting experience.
 But don’t keep it to yourself, share it with a quilting friend, your quilting group or best of all teach someone how to quilt.
-And remember to revisit this blog periodically because content will be updated as needed.
+And remember to revisit this blog periodically because the content will be updated as needed.

 Ready to apply your checklist to a new quilt project?
 Here are a few Madam Sew quilting projects that you may enjoy: